natbolon/DL/Project1_final/README.md

 Additionally, the program generates different plots that are stored in `../output`

-The whole program may take up to 4 hours to complete the execution.
+The whole program may take up to **4 hours to complete the execution**.

 ## Authors